digital-asset/ex-bond-trading/README.rst

 To run the application:

 #.
-Open a terminal window and navigate to the ``code`` folder.
-#.
-Type ``./scripts/start`` at the prompt.
+Type ``make start``.

-This runs the sandbox, navigator and automation_, and opens navigator, which you can use to explore the ledger.
+This runs the sandbox, navigator and automation_, and if you have the DAML SDK installed locally opens navigator, which you can use to explore the ledger.

 The script injects trades, and sends progress output to the terminal.
 It also puts a prompt at the screen bottom which lets you stop the system.